awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 1. On the **Attach permissions policies** page, select the AWS managed policies **AmazonWorkSpacesServiceAccess** and **AmazonWorkSpacesSelfServiceAccess**\.

-1. Under **Set permissions boundary**, we recommend that you not use a permissions boundary because of the potential for conflicts with the policies attached to the workspaces\_DefaultRole role\.
+1. Under **Set permissions boundary**, we recommend that you not use a permissions boundary because of the potential for conflicts with the policies that are attached to the workspaces\_DefaultRole role\.
 Such conflicts could block certain necessary permissions for the role\.

 1. Choose **Next: Tags**\.